 Note: You can add multiple websites via the Umami Dashboard later.

 Enjoy Umami!
-Go back to your umami synology.me DDNS and start looking at the stats!
-After the JavaScript snippet is added to your website, Umami will start to collect Real-Time analytics of your website.
+Go back to your Umami synology.me DDNS URL and start looking at the stats!
+After the Umami Tracking code script is added to your website, Umami will start to collect Real-Time analytics of your website.
 My blog doesn’t have any TRACKING CODE on it.
 I just installed Umami to show you how it works and how easily you can implement it on your website.
 I have already uninstalled it.
 Don’t forget to go back to STEP 1.
 I have worked hard for this guide so you can enjoy it.

 Note: Can I run Docker on my Synology NAS?
 See the supported models.